 What better place to travel, than the City of Oxford? …I wanted to study abroad so that I could learn acting from a different worldly perspective.
 At Oxford University, I studied Activism Through Black Theatre and Shakespeare and Race.

-This experience has been invaluable and untradeable for any other experience.
+This experience has been invaluable and irreplaceable for any other experience.
 From the social shock you experience here, to the one-on-one tutors you meet weekly, and to the people you connect your abroad experience with, Oxford is sensational.
 The highlight of this trip for me was traveling with friends while I was here and sharing an experience with them.
 There is an emphasis of camaraderie and intentionally choosing to spend time with others when traveling abroad that is beautiful.

 This experience has helped me find more of myself and has allowed me to find ways to approach life differently to grow my lifestyle and grow towards my dreams.
 I cannot wait to carry this experience over into my acting career and into my intercommunication with my peers back home.”